mlibrary/search_api/README.md

   ]

   'facets': ARRAY
-    // An array of facet objects (see below).
+    // An array of facet objects.
+See below for how those are formatted.

   'settings': [
     // Array of objects which tell you what settings are available on this
     // datastore.
     {
       'uid': STRING
         // A machine readable identifier for this particular setting.